azurecitadel/azurecitadel.github.io/workshops/terraform/lab4.md

 **Question**:

-If you had a boolean variable for createResource then how could you use count to control the resource creation?
+If you had a boolean variable for createResource then you can make use of count with in if-then-else expression to control whether the resource is created or not.
+How does that work?

 **Answer**: